a-scie/jump/README.md

 Since the sandwich is a Windows PE32 executable by dint of its launcher stub header, the launcher stub executes when the sandwich is run.
 It immediately searches for the shebang line in the middle of the sandwich.
-It then calculates the Python interpreter to use with the information in the shebang and then re-executes using that Python interpreter as the executable and itself inserted as the first argument.
-Now it turns out that Python interpreters know nothing about PE32 binaries, but [they do know about zips]( https://docs.python.org/3/library/zipapp.html#the-python-zip-application-archive-format) and can run zips that contain a `__main__.py` file and import any other Python modules inside the zip as well.
+It then calculates the Python interpreter to use with the information in the shebang and finally re-executes using that Python interpreter as the executable and itself inserted as the first argument.
+Now Python interpreters know nothing about PE32 binaries, but it turns out that [they do know about zips]( https://docs.python.org/3/library/zipapp.html#the-python-zip-application-archive-format) and can run zips that contain a `__main__.py` file and import any other Python modules inside the zip as well.
 This is all a bit crazy, but definitely ingenious.

-A scie-jump binary in its launcher role works quite a bit like the setuptools console script launcher stub binary.
+A `scie-jump` binary in its launcher role works quite a bit like the setuptools console script launcher stub binary.
 Its sandwich is constructed a bit differently though:
 ```
 [ scie-jump ]
 [ file1 ]